anovote/backend/README.md

 ## General info

-This is the backend repository for anovote, a digital anonymous voting system.
+This project aims to solve the server-side of the Anovote application, a digital anonymous voting system.
+Anovote aims to implement \
+a voting solution that can perform secure, digital and anonymous elections.
+It is required that the solution secures the anonymity \
+of eligible voters, that a vote cannot be modified and that the voter is validated and approved prior to the election.

 ## Technologies